RandomArbitrary1/CookGame/ideas.md

-cooks can be upgraded to improve time taken to do things different dishes n style (either multiple restaurants or players choice) be able to decorate the restaurant with objects
+cooks can be upgraded to improve time taken to do things different dishes n style (either multiple restaurants or players choice) be able to decorate the restaurant with objects have a home area where you are before starting a shift, where you can set chefs, check your menu, check stats, etc